venda/javascript/README.md

 ## <a name='comments'>Comments</a>

+  The comments should be well-written and clear, just like the code they are annotating.
+It is important that comments be kept up-to-date.
+Erroneous comments can make programs even harder to read and understand.

   You do not have to comment everywhere.
 Only comment sections of code to describe __why__ - not how - you have approached an issue.
 However, if you do comment follow these critera:

+  - Do not put personal information like names or email addresses in comments.

   - Use `/** ... */` for multiline comments.
 Include a description, specify types and values for all parameters and return values.